NerdWallet Compound Interest Calculator: How It Works + Free Alternative (2025)

 • 1

 Start as early as possible.
 Time is the most powerful variable in the formula.
 A 25-year-old who invests $10K and never adds another dollar will outperform a 35-year-old who invests $10K and adds $200/month — by their mid-60s.
 The 10-year head start is that powerful.
+If you haven’t started yet, the best time is today.

 • 2